calebmsword/cpp-notes/value category.md

 <details>
 <summary>Note</summary>
 <br>
-The only way to create an rvalue reference cast expression of non-object type is if you cast a function to an rvalue reference to that function. rvalue references of functions are treated as lvalues.
+The only way to create an rvalue reference cast expression of non-object type is if you cast a function to an rvalue reference. rvalue references of functions are treated as lvalues.
 Most situations where a reference to a function could be used are best solved with lambdas so this is not a commonly used language feature.
 <br>
 <br>
 </details>